beanhuo/beanhuo.github.io/_posts/2019-03-01-XenStepupOnHikey9601.md

 after getting download all of above images and source code, just follow how to flash Debian on Hikey960. https://wiki.debian.org/InstallingDebianOn/96Boards/HiKey960

-initially flash above images file to UFS. for the next steps, we just to port XEN and update grub.
+initially flash above images file to UFS. for the next steps, we only to port XEN and update grub.
+I pre-flashed boot and rootfs images since I want to confirm my all dowloaded files are ok.

+According to the WiKi, you don't need to flash boot.img (boot-0.0.. so on) and system.img (rpb-console-<something>rootfs.img.gz. because we will change its kernel image and grub.img later. this depends on your. pre-flash doesn't involve any problem.